 For most people, oats are a nourishing food.
 According to some nutritionists, oatmeal is one of the most nutritious foods you can eat since it contains a variety of vitamins, minerals, and antioxidants.
 It’s also an excellent source of fiber.

 But there are many types of oatmeal, from rolled oats and steel-cut oats to instant oatmeal in little packages, often with sugar and other flavorings.
 Your body digests and processes these forms of oats differently, meaning one type can cause a greater rise in blood sugar than another.

-Oatmeal falls under the category of whole grain and has many of the characteristics of other whole grains.
-Whole grains are high in fiber and antioxidants and that’s also true of oatmeal.
+Like other whole grains, oatmeal belongs to the category of whole grains and shares many of their features.
+Whole grains are high in fiber and antioxidants, and that’s also true of oatmeal.
 (8)

 Although oatmeal is rich in carbohydrates, with around 27 grams of carbs in a half-cup, your body absorbs the carbohydrates in steel-cut oats and rolled oats slowly, so they don’t elicit a strong rise in blood sugar, likely due to the fiber content of oatmeal.(1)